MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - Accidental location dependence through common facilities: large server farms may be effectively co-located, either through actual physical proximity in a secure computing facility or regional facilities, or through dependence on the same external resources, such as power grids, water supplies for cooling, etc.
 - Multiple copies kept in one facility: a client might keep two or more copies of a collection in the same server room or IT infrastructure.
 In such a case, the copies are not sufficiently independent to be considered really redundant.

+This commandment warns us to monitor carefully the true independence of the services to which we commit our valuable documents.

-# Develop Standards for the Benefit of All
+# Commandment IX: Develop Standards for the Benefit of All

 ### Make auditing more efficient.

-TBS

 Auditing consumes much time, bandwidth, and egress charges from storage services.
 It would be to everyone's advantage for the process to be more efficient.
 Verifying document integrity by some means other than full retrieval and comparison could improve the economics for all parties.
 In particular, methods of cryptographic verification could reduce bandwidth requirements dramatically at the expense of a small increase in computing.